Josh Hawley: Rape kit audit

-On October 29, 2017, the Columbia Missourian published an exposé describing a large backlog of untested rape kits in Missouri and the long-ignored efforts of rape survivors and law enforcement agencies to have the state address the backlog.
+On October 29, 2017, the Columbia Missourian published an exposé describing a large backlog of untested rape kits in Missouri and the state's failure to address the backlog, although rape survivors and law enforcement agencies had urged such actions.
 On November 29, Hawley announced a statewide audit of the number of untested rape kits.
-The results were made public in May 2018; there were 5,000 such kits.
-In August 2018, One Nation, a 501(c)(4) nonprofit connected to Republican campaign strategist Karl Rove, ran commercials giving Hawley credit for identifying the problem, a claim The St. Louis Post-Dispatch labeled misleading.
-In September 2020, Missouri Attorney General Eric Schmitt announced that of the 16 rape kit tests that were consequently uploaded to the national DNA database, 11 revealed the names of known criminals, and were referred for possible prosecution.
+The results were made public in May 2018; there were nearly 5,000 such kits.
+In August 2018, One Nation, a 501(c)(4) nonprofit connected to Republican campaign strategist Karl Rove, ran commercials giving Hawley credit for identifying the problem, a claim The St. Louis Post-Dispatch labeled misleading, because he had been responding to issues raised by law enforcement, survivors and advocates, rather than originating an investigation.

+In September 2020, his successor, Missouri Attorney General Eric Schmitt, announced that of the 16 rape kit tests that were consequently uploaded to the national DNA database, 11 revealed the names of known criminals, and were referred for possible prosecution.

 Investigations into tech companies

 In November 2017, Hawley opened an investigation into whether Google's business practices violated state consumer protection and anti-trust laws.
 The investigation was focused on what data Google collects from users of its services, how it uses content providers' content, and whether its search engine results are biased.

 In April 2018, after the Facebook–Cambridge Analytica data scandal, Hawley announced that his office had issued a subpoena to Facebook related to how the company shares its users' data.
-The investigation sought to find whether Facebook properly handles its users' sensitive data or collects more data than it publicly admits.
+The investigation sought to determine whether Facebook properly handles its users' sensitive data or collects more data than it publicly admits.